souche/flowbased_wiki_cn/Advanced-Features.md

 TODO: add description here

-### Output backwards

-TODO: add description here

 ### Deadlock detection

-Some applications have built-in facilities to detect or prevent deadlocks.
+Some applications have built-in facilities to detect or prevent deadlocks between processes.

 ### Recursive graphs